yuanoOo/mcp-oceanbase/doc/oceanbase_mcp_server.md

 - [✔️] Get all server nodes (sys tenant only)
 - [✔️] Get resource capacity (sys tenant only)
 - [✔️] Get [ASH](https://www.oceanbase.com/docs/common-oceanbase-database-cn-1000000002013776) report
+- [✔️] Search OceanBase document from official website.
+  This tool is experimental because the API on the official website may change.

 ## Install